 At the end of adequate Sprint Planning, you should have high quality outcomes:

 - A fully DOR’d Sprint Backlog (or as much DOR, by priority, as you can finish in the timebox)

 - A new Product Backlog.

 - A Developer Ordered Work Plan.

 3. This ratio has been validated for more than 30 years.
-A lot of teams have done a lot of Scrum, and not all of it good.
+A lot of teams have done a lot of Scrum (and not all of it good).
 The Sprints that went well are planned well, and usually follow Sprints that were closed well.
-If hyper-performant teams use 8 hours to plan a month-long Sprint, and it boggles the mind, it’s worth asking, “What are they doing that we’re not doing?”
+If hyper-performant teams use 8 hours to plan a month-long Sprint it’s worth asking, “What are they doing that we’re not doing?”